-Basic earnings per common share is computed by dividing net income by the weighted average number of common shares outstanding for the period.
-Diluted earnings per common share is computed by dividing net income by the weighted average number of shares outstanding, adjusted for the dilutive effect of unvested restricted stock awards ("RSAs").
-See Note 10 for more information on the computation of earnings per share.
+Basic earnings per common share is computed by dividing net income attributable to holders of common stock by the weighted average number of common shares outstanding for the period.
+Diluted earnings per common share is computed by dividing net income attributable to holders of common stock by the weighted average number of shares outstanding, adjusted for the dilutive effect of unvested restricted stock awards ("RSAs").
+See Note 9 for more information on the computation of earnings per share.